PRUNERS/archer/README.md

     export OMP_NUM_THREADS=2
     ./myprogram

-ARCHER will output a report in case it finds data races.
+Archer will output a report in case it finds data races.
 In our case the report will look as follow:

     ==================